therootcompany/tz.js/README.md

 > Convert UTC into a Target Time Zone

-Use ISO timestamps representing the absolute UTC time (with or without offset):
+Use ISO timestamps representing the absolute UTC time (ISO with or without offset):

 ```txt
 "2021-11-07T08:15:59.000Z"